HOW WE FIGHT ALS

 Grant Application

-axeALS Foundation’s purpose is to help ALS patients and their families live as full and normal lives as possible and to encourage research for the prevention, alleviation, care, treatment, and cure of ALS.
-We achieve this goal in part by giving grants to individuals who are burdened by the cost of living with ALS and through giving grants to institutions to further our mission.
+The axeALS Foundation is dedicated to helping ALS patients and their families live as full and normal lives as possible.
+Our mission is to support efforts focused on the prevention, care, treatment, and ultimate cure for ALS (amyotrophic lateral sclerosis).
+We work toward this goal by providing financial assistance to individuals living with ALS and awarding grants to institutions and researchers advancing ALS research and patient support.

 The Grant Application window is currently closed.
 Check back here to learn when the next open application window will be.
 Thank you!